 NHS hearing aids

-Some 65% of Which? members with a hearing aid that we surveyed in April 2018 told us they had got their hearing aids through the NHS.
+Nearly half (46%) of Which? members and other adults with a hearing aid that we surveyed in May 2020 told us they had got their hearing aids through the NHS (a hospital or clinic).

 So should you follow suit?
-To help you decide, we've compiled the pros and cons of using the NHS, rather than buying privately.
+To help you decide, we've compiled the pros and cons of using the NHS, rather than buying privately or using the 'Any Qualified Provider' scheme (see below) whereby the NHS pays (in certain parts of the country) for you to go to a private retailer.

 Pros of NHS hearing aids